RoshniShree/IoT-Based-Women-s-Safety-System/README.md

 ## How It Works
-1. The project is programmed in C++ and executed using the Arduino IDE (version 1.8.16).
+1. The project is programmed in C++ and executed using the Arduino IDE (version 1.8.16) and code is uploded to ESP32.
 2. When the alert button(push button 1) is pressed,the system sends an emergency SMS to pre-registered contacts and nearby authorities using GSM.
 The message includes a distress alert (“Help, I am in danger”) along with a live location link generated using GPS.
 3. After sending the SMS, the LCD displays “Message Sent” to confirm successful delivery.
 4. The GSM module automatically initiates a phone call to emergency contacts and police authorities to ensure immediate response even if the SMS is missed.